kurt-krueckeberg/language-translation-dictionary-lookup/readme.md

 the PONS and Collins Dictionary websites, respectively.
 The format of this HTML is undocumented.
 It is custom, site-specific HTML.

-Since both the HTML tags and the many CSS used are undocumented, in order to extract the  dictionary definitions (and any associated sample expressions) from the HTML, you must study the HTML results and implement aqs solution; for example, create custom `XPath` queries to extract from the HTML, the dictionary definitions and any associated sample expressions.
-TThe `PonsIterator`and `CollinsIterator` classes are attempt to do this.
+Since both the HTML tags and the many CSS used are undocumented, in order to extract the  dictionary definitions (and any associated sample expressions) from the HTML, you must implement a solution; for example, create custom `XPath` queries to extract and any associated sample expressions the dictionary definitions from the HTML .
+The `PonsIterator`and `CollinsIterator` classes are attempt to do this.

 ## Text and HTML Output Examples